giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

 ## Stop GitOps reconciliation

-In case there is a wrong configuration that breaks something in production or pages person oncall, we might need to stop the Flux Kustomization to fix the problem.
-For that matter, you can find which kustomization the resources belongs to [here](#identify-which-kustomization-owns-a-resource) and then stop the controller reconciliation using:
+In case there is a wrong configuration that breaks something in production or pages an oncall person, we might need to stop the flux kustomization while fixing the problem.
+To do that, one needs to [identify the kustomization the resources belong to](#identify-which-kustomization-owns-a-resource) and then stop the controller reconciliation using:

 ```
 flux suspend kustomization -n default <KUSTOMIZATION_NAME>